vhscom/after-dark/README.md

 wget -qO - https://codeberg.org/vhs/after-dark/raw/branch/master/bin/install | sh
 ```

 Installation should complete in a matter of seconds.
-If you have `elinks` installed it will open automatically with a local preview of your site.
+If you have `elinks` installed your site will open automatically for [terminal browsing](https://codeberg.org/vhs/after-dark/src/branch/master/images/docs/feat-terminal-browsing-fs8.png).

 After installation use the [`hugo new`](https://gohugo.io/commands/hugo_new/) command to create content and [`hugo server`](https://gohugo.io/commands/hugo_server/) to see your content locally.
 To view your content online run the included preview script from your site directory: